The Private Equity Review: Norway

 In purely private transactions, terms will as a rule be confidential.
 The disclosure rules under the AIF Act with respect to acquisitions of control, applicable to certain AIFMs, do not require the disclosure of the terms.
 However, the timing of such acquisitions may become public knowledge faster than before.
 Norwegian private equity sponsors will consistently structure deals and set terms to obtain control in the portfolio companies with a view to exercising active ownership in the portfolio investments.
 As a rule, sponsors will seek to obtain control through a majority stake (50.1 per cent or higher) or through shareholders' agreements granting the sponsor the right to appoint the majority of the board.
 Such shareholders' agreements will routinely contain provisions concerning drag-along and tag-along rights, to achieve an appropriate exit, as well as to accommodate co-investment opportunities for management.

 The downward trend in investment activity in the exit activity has flattened the last few years.
-The number of exits by funds advised by Norwegian sponsors has declined from 79 in 2013 (the most recent high point) to 43 in 2017, to settle on 31and 32 in 2018 and 2019, respectively.13
+The number of exits by funds advised by Norwegian sponsors has declined from 71 in 2013 (the most recent high point) to 34 in 2018, to settle at 31 in 2020.13

 In Norway, private equity funds are still unregulated at the fund level.
 Although the AIF Act is aimed at managers only, certain provisions have effect at the fund level.
 This concerns primarily the requirement to appoint a depositary, but also reporting and disclosure requirements.
-On 15 January 2019, the Ministry of Finance initiated a public consultation on the implementation of the amendments to the EU Regulation on European venture capital funds (EuVECA),14 the EU Regulation on social entrepreneurship funds (EuSEF)15 and delegated regulation under the EU Regulation on long-term investment funds (ELTIF).16 None of the main regulations have entered into effect in Norway yet, and an amendment to the Financial Undertakings Act will be required to allow such funds to provide loans.
-The rules will, when implemented, introduce these regulated fund types in Norway.
+The EU Regulation on European venture capital funds (EuVECA)14 and the EU Regulation on social entrepreneurship funds (EuSEF)15 have now been partially implemented (in their original and unamended version).
+The EU Regulation on long-term investment funds (ELTIF) is yet to be implemented.16 The rules will introduce these regulated fund types in Norway, including the ability of such funds to provide loans, which is a regulated activity under Norwegian law.
 With respect to EuVECA and EuSEF funds, Norwegian registered managers will also be able to market interests in such funds to non-professional investors without being authorised under the AIF Act, in contrast to the current situation.